lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 <a name="Ex4Task1"></a>
 #### Task 1 - Create the pipeline that will run the Hive activity ####

-**Pipeline** is a logical grouping of Activities.
+In this task, you'll create the pipeline to generate the stats output using a _HDInsight Hive activity_.
+This output will be processed to Azure Data Warehouse in the next task.
+Data is processed in a pipeline.
+A **Pipeline** is a logical grouping of Activities.
 They are used to group activities into a unit that performs a task.

 **Activities** define the actions to perform on your data.
 Each activity takes zero or more datasets as inputs and produces one or more datasets as output.
 An activity is a unit of orchestration in Azure Data Factory.

 An _HDInsight Hive activity_ executes Hive queries on a _HDInsight_ cluster.

-In this task, you'll create the pipeline to generate the stats output using a _HDInsight Hive activity_.

 1. Go back to the Azure Portal and open the **Data Factory**.